pbiron/shc-show-env/README.md

 ### Setting web server environment variables

-You can also change the out-of-the-box behavior by defining 1 of 5 different environment variables (e.g., in the web server configuration) as follows:
+You can change the out-of-the-box behavior by defining 1 of 5 different environment variables (e.g., in the web server configuration) as follows:

 1. `SHC_SHOW_ENV_PROD`
 1. `SHC_SHOW_ENV_STAGING`